michaelkrzyzaniak/Beat-and-Tempo-Tracking/README.md

 btt_tracking_mode_t  btt_get_tracking_mode            (BTT* self);
 /*default value: BTT_DEFAULT_TRACKING_MODE (BTT_ONSET_AND_TEMPO_AND_BEAT_TRACKING)*/
 ```
 Set the tracking mode.
 This is used to turn off parts of the algorithm that you don't need.
-Default is
+Default is BTT_ONSET_AND_TEMPO_AND_BEAT_TRACKING

 ##### Callback Functions
 ```c